The Defence of Insolvency Based Claims

 We are very experienced at representing clients who are subject to claims by a trustee in bankruptcy or a liquidator.

-Please do not hesitate to contact us.
-There will be no charge for an initial telephone call, and if you wish we can set up a fixed fee meeting.
+Please do not hesitate to contact us for an initial telephone call, and if you wish we can set up a fixed fee meeting.

 Insolvency Based Claims

 We will provide below some examples of cases within this field of work which we have dealt with: